Daacous/DevOps-Projects/MySQL-Client_DB_Server/MySQL_Client_DB.md

 ![images port 3306](Images/securitygroup.png)

-**Step 5 - on the MYSQL_databaseserver ran command**
+**Step 5 - on the MYSQL_database_server ran command** :

     sudo mysql

-Then command to run security script that comes pre-installed with MYSQL which will remove insecure default settings
+Then the command to run the security script that comes pre-installed with MYSQL which will remove insecure default settings

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';